grifano/fm-09-article-preview/README.md

 Your users should be able to:

+- See the social media share links when they click the share icon
 - View the optimal layout depending on their device's screen size
 - See hover and focus states for interactive elements